On the Sylvester-Gallai and the orchard problem for pseudoline arrangements: The Sylvester-Gallai problem

-A similar Sylvester's problem can be formulated for pseudoline arrangements, i.e., smooth closed curves on the real projective plane which do not intersect simultaneously at a single point, such that every pair of pseudolines meet no more than once (and hence exactly once at a single crossing). \begin{problem} Let $\mathcal{C}$ be an arrangement of $n \geq 3$ pseudolines.
-Then $t_{2} \geq 1 $. \end{problem} Probably questions around Sylvester's problem and the orchard problem for pseudolines was considered for the first time in the paper due to Burr, Gr\"unbaum and Sloane \cite{BGS74}.
+An analogon to Sylvester's problem can be formulated for pseudoline arrangements in which \emph{not all pseudolines intersect in a common point}. \begin{problem} Let $\mathcal{L}$ be a {\it pseudoline arrangement} with $n\geq 3$ pseudolines not intersecting in a common point.
+Is it true that $t_{2} \geq 1 $? \end{problem} Probably questions around Sylvester's problem and the orchard problem for pseudolines were considered for the first time in the paper due to Burr, Gr\"unbaum, and Sloane \cite{BGS74}.
 However, the authors did not know whether there exists a duality result for configurations of points and arrangements of pseudolines.
-In 1980 Goodman \cite{Goodman} has shown the following result. \begin{theorem}(Duality) If, in $\mathbb{P}^{2}$, $\mathcal{C}$ is an arrangement of pseudolines and $\mathcal{P}$ a configuration of points, and if $I$ is the set of all true statements of the form $P\in \mathcal{P}$ is incident to $L\in \mathcal{C}$, then there is a configuration $\mathcal{C}'$ of points and an arrangement $\mathcal{P}'$ of pseudolines, such that the set of all incidences holding between members of $\mathcal{C}'$ and members $\mathcal{P}'$ is the dual $I'$ of $I$. \end{theorem} This result allows to establish some bounds in the contex of the orchard problem \cite{BGS74}.
+In 1980 Goodman \cite[Theorem~2]{Goodman} has shown the following result. \begin{theorem}(Duality \cite{Goodman}) If, in $\mathbb{P}^{2}_{\mathbb{R}}$, $\mathcal{L}$ is an arrangement of pseudolines and $\mathcal{P}$ a configuration of points, and if $I$ is the set of all true statements of the form ``$P\in \mathcal{P}$ is incident to $L\in \mathcal{L}$", then there is a configuration $\mathcal{L}'$ of points and an arrangement $\mathcal{P}'$ of pseudolines, such that the set of all incidences holding between members of $\mathcal{L}'$ and members of $\mathcal{P}'$ is the dual $I'$ of $I$. \end{theorem} This result allows to establish some bounds in the context of the orchard problem \cite{BGS74}.

 On the other hand, let us point out here explicitly that Problem \ref{pseudolinesorchard} has a positive answer.
 Indeed, using the same proof as in the case of Melchior's inequality, one can show the following result.
-In our formulation by $p_{j}$ we mean the number of regions bounded by $j$ pseudolines. \begin{theorem}(Melchior) Let $\mathcal{C}$ be an arrangement of $n \geq 3$ pseudolines.
+In our formulation by $p_{j}$ we mean the number of regions bounded by precisely $j$ sections of pseudolines. \begin{theorem}(Melchior \cite{M41}) Let $\mathcal{L}$ be an essential arrangement of $n \geq 3$ pseudolines.
 Then